Jasmine King's solid all-around night leads DePaul to four-set victory at home.

 DePaul will play four different dates throughout April

-Prior to becoming the fifth head coach at DePaul, Edwards served as an assistant at Ohio State for two seasons.
+Prior to DePaul, Edwards served as an assistant at Ohio State for two seasons.
 With the Buckeyes, she helped the program reach the second round of the 2009 NCAA Championship after finishing fourth in the Big Ten.
 Edwards tutored a pair of All-Big Ten honorees while working with the middle hitters.
 She also coordinated travel, camps and clinics, and oversaw community outreach programs.

 After a stint as a graduate assistant at Virginia Tech, Edwards joined Carlston and the Ohio University volleyball staff in May 2005.
 The Bobcats claimed three straight Mid-American Conference titles and advanced to the Sweet Sixteen of the 2005 NCAA Championship.
 Ohio made three straight NCAA appearances and was ranked in the AVCA top 25 for 42 consecutive weeks.